-Ticks can also pass along other diseases, from Rocky Mountain spotted fever to diseases that attack blood cells.
+Ticks can also pass along other serious diseases, from Rocky Mountain spotted fever to diseases that attack blood cells.
 The symptoms are often vague like fever, loss of appetite, joint pain, and swollen lymph nodes.
 That makes them hard to diagnose unless you see the ticks.

 Some of the most common threats caused by fleas are:

 - Anemia and low iron levels: Fleas eat 15 times their body weight in blood.
 With small animals or those covered by hundreds of fleas, the insects can literally suck their blood out.
 Typical signs are pale gums and general lack of energy.

 - Tapeworms: This happens when a dog or cat swallows a flea that is infected with tapeworm larvae.